For Physicians. By Physicians.™

 SUMMARY:

-The CDC currently recommends COVID-19 vaccination for individuals 6 months and older in the United States for the prevention of coronavirus disease 2019 (COVID-19) including booster dose.
+The CDC currently recommends COVID-19 vaccination for individuals 6 months and older in the United States for the prevention of coronavirus disease 2019 (COVID-19).
 Vaccination during pregnancy and lactation period is encouraged to mitigate the significant risks associated with COVID.

-• The SMFM document refers clinicians to the CDC recommendations (links can be found in ‘Learn More – Primary Sources’ below)
+• SMFM endorses the CDC recommendations and supports the use of the updated vaccine in pregnancy and among those breastfeeding (see ‘Learn More – Primary Sources’ below)

 • CDC recognizes pregnant women are at risk for severe health effects from COVID-19 and recommends COVID-19 vaccination during pregnancy